-The GCSE courses and grading systems have changed.
-Your daughter will receive her final attainment grade for each subject as a number from 9-1.
-Subject staff will give clear guidance on the grading system and what it means when she begins her new courses.
+Final attainment grades for each subject will be awarded as a number from 9-1.
+Subject staff will give clear guidance on the grading system and what it means when students begin their new courses.
 A strong pass is considered to be grade 5 or above.

 For some subjects there are two levels of entry for GCSE, Higher and Foundation.
-Most of you will be entered at the Higher Level for all subjects.
-This decision is not made until after the mock examinations in Year 11.
+Most students will be entered at the Higher Level for all subjects.
+This decision is not made until after the November Prep examinations in Year 11.